diego-renato/desafio-iafront/ANALISES.md

 * latitude
 * longitude

 The considered period is from 01/06/2020 to 31/07/2020.
-The departaments selected are: 'agro_industria_e_comercio,automotivo,brinquedos,casa_conforto,eletrodomesticos,eletronicos,fashion_calcados,informatica_acessorios,telefonia'
+The departaments selected from this analyse are: agro industria e comercio, automotivo, brinquedos, casa conforto, eletrodomesticos, eletronicos, fashion calcados, informatica acessorios, telefonia.

 # 3. Comparing different scaler functions